Loading...

 3Section 3 — Section Controls

-Contextual buttons for the currently active section, plus a Quick Menu (arrow-up) that gives access to Global Settings, Keep Background, and Shutdown — see Global Settings & Background.
+Contextual buttons for the currently active section, plus a Quick Menu (arrow-up) that gives access to Global Settings, Profiles, Keep Background, and Shutdown — see Global Settings & Profiles.

 Active Section Indicator